moraes/tipfy/docs/source/tutorials/user-authentication.rst

 ``SignupHandler``.
 The first is executed when the app root is accessed, and the later is executed when we access the ``/accounts/signup`` URL.

-The home handler is only used to show if an user is autheticated or not.
+The home handler is only used to show if a user is autheticated or not.
 If not, it will show a link for login.

-The signup handler simply asks for users to choose an unique username an provide an email address.
+The signup handler simply asks for users to choose a unique username and provide an email address.
 You could extend the user model and add more fields to the form; we are just sticking to the basics.
 We don't need "login" or "logout" handlers, as this is done by App Engine.